antakasa/ulkolinja-videofeature/README.md

 1. go to repo and run ```git pull```
 2. run ```npm run deploy```
 3. Site should be available at lusi-dataviz.ylestatic.fi/[package-name]/index.html.
 4. When embedding content into Fynd, in article settings select "External layout" and "Export as external content".
-The feature should work in Yle app too.
+The article should work in Yle app too.